 If you have concerns about your child’s hearing and your child was born in the hospital and was cared for in the Neonatal Intensive Care Nursery or NICU, your baby should return to the hospital or see a pediatric audiologist at a diagnostic audiology center near you.

-If your child was born outside of a medical facility or missed or failed their hearing test, a screening can be completed at a hearing booth through your local Area Education Agency or hospital.
+If your child was born outside of a hospital a hearing screen can be completed at your local Area Education Agency, private audiologist or local hospital.